-Coffee in Sumatra is also processed using giling basah.
+Coffee in Sumatra uses the process giling basah.
 This process first removes the outer cherry skin using locally built pulping machines.
-The coffee beans, still coated with a pulp like substance called mucilage are stored for up to one day to allow the mucilage to separate from the coffee bean.
+The coffee beans, still coated with a pulp like substance called mucilage, are stored for up to one day to allow the mucilage to separate from the coffee bean.

-After a day or so, the mucilage is washed off leaving mostly the coffee beans.
-These beans are then partially dried and sold to coffee bean companies.
+After a day or so, farmers wash off the mucilage leaving mostly the coffee beans.
+They then partially dry the beans and sell them to coffee bean companies.
 The coffee bean companies can then do additional post processing (more drying), or just roast them to their liking.

 Northern Sumatra Coffee Beans of Lintong

-Lintong is a city just southwest of Lake Toba where large quantities of Sumatran Arabica coffee beans are grown.
+Lintong is a city just southwest of Lake Toba where large quantities of Sumatran Arabica coffee beans grow.

 The Lintong name has grown to be able to stand on its own as a brand of coffee beans.

-Lintong is also known to grown a relatively rare variant of coffee bean called Linie S. This coffee bean differs from the more popular Arabica and Robusta in that it is more resistant to disease and provides a more consistent level of production.
+Lintong is also grows a relatively rare variant of coffee bean that goes by the name Linie S. This coffee bean differs from the more popular Arabica and Robusta in that it is more resistant to disease and provides a more consistent level of production.